Uzay-G/portfolio/_posts/2020-10-26-Writeups-for-MetaCTF-2020.md

 ![search vuln](/assets/images/custom-vuln.gif)

 Aha!
-The flag was thus stored in the `db_password` env variable, and the careful attention to the modified source code allowed us to spot this behaviour and get the interesting env variables.
+The flag was thus stored in the `db_password` env variable, and reading through modified source code allows us to spot this behaviour and get the flag.

 `MetaCTF{if_you_see_this_the_devel0per_messed_up}`